 I have always been convinced that nature can provide us with all we need.
 After all, it was Hippocrates, the founder of modern medicine, who wrote: “Let food be they medicine and medicine be they food”.

 If you take into consideration that most of our modern medicine is derived from a plant-based medicine and then patent for selling.
 You have another proving point for the theory behind the paleo diet.

 I want to start with one thing.
 The paleo diet benefits are not proven.

-Paleo diet is based on that we should eat like our ancestors the caveman.
-That is why it also has names as:
+Paleo diet is based on that we should eat like our ancestors the caveman did.
+That is why it also is named as: